 You will also need to arrange for a reference about you as a singer to be sent to the admissions office of your first-choice college by 15 September.
 This reference can be provided by, for example, your director of music at school, the director of a choir in which you sing, or your singing teacher if you are having lessons.
 No academic reference should be sent at this time.

 Choral auditions take place in late September.
 Please do not submit your UCAS application until you hear the outcome of the choral award auditions.
 You will then need to apply in the usual way for your course at Oxford, submitting your UCAS application by 15 October, with academic interviews in December.
 The choral audition is to assess your vocal and musical aptitude, while the academic interview will assess your suitability for your chosen course at Oxford.

 What will I be asked to do at the audition?

 The main audition lasts approximately ten minutes.
-In it you will be asked to sing a prepared piece and to demonstrate your musical aptitude through a few vocal exercises, ear tests and sight-singing.
+In it you will be asked to sing a prepared piece and a prepared unaccompanied traditional song (folk song), and to demonstrate your musical aptitude through a few vocal exercises, ear tests and sight-singing.
 The director(s) of music listening to you may ask questions to get a fuller picture of your musical interests and activities.
-College chaplains may also arrange to interview you during the audition period.
-Your lower-choice colleges may also ask you to come and sing to them.

 When you choose a piece to perform at the audition it is important to bear in mind range and technique.
 Select music that displays your vocal and musical capabilities to the full, without going beyond what your technique can support.
 You do not have to perform sacred music.
 You will need to bring two copies of your prepared piece (one for the accompanist and another for the examiner) as well as your own copy if you are not singing the piece from memory.